szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

   frameborder="0"
 ></iframe>

 The p_value from the permutation test is 0.216, which is greater than the threshold of 0.05.
-We fail to reject the null hypothesis to say that the two distributions of n_steps are different when description is missing and not missing.
-Thus the missingness dependency between description and n_steps are MCAR.
+We fail to reject the null hypothesis to say that the two distributions of `n_steps` are different when description is missing and not missing.
+Thus the missingness dependency between `description` and `n_steps` are MCAR.

-## Hypothesis Test
+## Hypothesis Testing

-We are interested in whether the amount of calories in a recipe is higher when cheese is included as an ingredient.
-To test this hypothesis, we use a permutation test.
+Recalling the goal of our project, we will investigate whether the amount of calories in a recipe is larger when there is cheese in the ingredients.
+The columns we will use are `calories` and `cheese`.
+We decided to test our hypothesis using a permutation test.

-**Null Hypothesis**: the amount of calories in a recipe is not higher when it contains cheese.
+**Null Hypothesis**: the amount of calories for a recipe with cheese is the same as the amount of calories without cheese.\
-**Alternative Hypothesis**: the amount of calories in a recipe is higher when it contains cheese.
+**Alternative Hypothesis**: the amount of calories for a recipe with cheese is the greater than the amount of calories without cheese.\
-**Test Statistic**: mean calories with cheese - mean calories without cheese **Significance Level**: 0.05
+**Test Statistic**: mean calories with cheese - mean calories without cheese.\

-The alternative hypothesis represents our assumption that recipes with cheese have higher calorie content.
-The null hypothesis is the reverse, stating there is no such relationship between the presence of cheese and the calorie content of a recipe.
-We use the difference in mean calories (mean calories with cheese - mean calories without cheese) as the test statistic because the mean effectively summarizes the central tendency of the data for each group.
-A large positive value of this statistic would indicate that recipes with cheese tend to have higher calorie content.
-We choose a significance level of 0.05 because it is a standard threshold for statistical significance.
+**Significance Level**: 0.05

+For test statistics, a large value in (mean calories with cheese - mean calories without cheese) will imply that more calories in a recipe  with cheese than recipes without cheese.

-In the permutation test, we randomly shuffle the calorie values and assign them to recipes (with or without cheese) for 1,000 iterations.
-The p-value obtained from this test is 0.0, meaning that none of the randomly generated differences in means is large or equal to the observed difference.
-This provides strong evidence against the null hypothesis.
-Therefore, we reject the null hypothesis and conclude that the amount of calories in a recipe is significantly higher when it contains cheese.
+In our permutation test we randomly shuffle calories and assign them to recipes for 1000 times to generate an empirical distribution of the test statistics.
+We find p value is 0.0, which means none of our randomly generated difference is larger than the observed statistic.
+Therefore, we have strong evidence to reject the null hypothesis and suggest that recipes with cheese would have higher calories.

+<iframe
+  src="assets/hypothesis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Framing a Prediction